Eurovision 2022: Which countries will participate in the 66th edition of the contest

 From the Balkan region, Croatia's HRT have announced 'Dora' as the country's national selection format for ESC 2022 while Serbia has opened the submission window for the next contest confirming officially its presence in Italy next May.
 Slovenia will be joning the party in Italy and has confimred EMA as the country's national selection format once again.

-Our latest confirmations come from Georgia with GPB revealing their presence at the forthcoming contest, the Land of fire Azerbaijan as IVT will be taking part in the 66th edition of the contest and Poland with TVP opening the song submission window.
+Georgia with GPB confirmed their presence at the forthcoming contest, the Land of fire Azerbaijan will join the party in Turin as IVT confirmed participation in the 66th edition of the contest and Poland will be there with TVP opening the song submission window.

 The confirmed countries